A Modern Theory of Cross-Validation through the Lens of Stability: Risk Consistency of CV by Stability

 \subsection{Bibliographic Notes}

 The point estimation target of cross-validation is studied in \cite{bates2021cross}.
-The random target $\bar R_{\cv,n,K}$ also appeared as the ``random centering'' in central limit theorems of cross-validation \citep{austern2020,bayle2020cross}, and used as an intermediate inference target for the construction of model confidence sets using cross-validation \citep{lei2020cross,kissel2022high}.
+The random target $\bar R_{\cv,n,K}$ also appeared as the ``random centering'' in central limit theorems of cross-validation \citep{austern2020,bayle2020cross}, and was used as an intermediate inference target for the construction of model confidence sets using cross-validation \citep{lei2020cross,kissel2022high}.

 The main consistency and concentration results, \Cref{thm:bousquet-consistency} and \Cref{pro:bousquest_concentration}, are based on \cite{bousquet2002stability}.
-Other important contributions on the consequence of stability in the analysis of generalization error include \cite{kutin2002almost}, who developed similar generalization error bounds in parallel to \cite{bousquet2002stability}, and \cite{shalev2010learnability,wang2016learning}, who established the connection between stability and generalization error in a more broad context of empirical risk minimization.
+Other important contributions to the study of stability and generalization error include \cite{kutin2002almost}, who developed similar generalization error bounds in parallel to \cite{bousquet2002stability}, and \cite{shalev2010learnability,wang2016learning}, who established the connection between stability and generalization error in a broader context of empirical risk minimization.
+More recently, \cite{bousquet2020sharper} obtained sharper generalization error bounds under uniform stability.

 The stability conditions introduced in \Cref{def:2.2-loo-stab-lq,def:2.2-po-stab-lq,def:2.5-po-sw-stab} are most directly relevant to the theoretical study of cross-validation.
 Alternative stability conditions have been considered in the study of other predictive inference tools.
-For example, \cite{barber2021predictive} and \cite{liang2023algorithmic} used a notion of ``out-of-sample stability'' and a high-probability version of the leave-one-out stability to analyze several variants of conformal prediction methods.
+For example, \cite{barber2021predictive} and \cite{liang2023algorithmic} used a notion of ``out-of-sample stability'' and a high-probability version of leave-one-out stability to analyze several variants of conformal prediction methods.

 More discussion and details about sub-Weibull random variables can be found in \cite{vladimirova2020sub,kuchibhotla2018moving}.
-The combination of $L_q$-norm upper bound for martingale increments (\Cref{thm:rio}) and sub-Weibull difference (\Cref{thm:2.5-sw-mcdiarmid}) is due to personal communication with Arun Kumar Kuchibhotla, and a similar form has appeared in Appendix B of \cite{kuchibhotla2023uniform}.
-Alternative approaches to proving extensions of McDiarmid's Inequality using high-probability bounded differences can be found in \cite{kutin2002extensions,combes2024extension}.
+The combination of $L_q$-norm upper bound for martingale increments (\Cref{thm:rio}) and sub-Weibull difference (\Cref{thm:2.5-sw-mcdiarmid}) originated from personal communication with Arun Kumar Kuchibhotla, and a similar form has appeared in Appendix~B of \cite{kuchibhotla2023uniform}.
+Alternative approaches to proving extensions of McDiarmid's inequality using high-probability bounded differences can be found in \cite{kutin2002extensions,combes2024extension}.